 - Estimate systems of all sizes, from component level to System-of-systems

-SEER-SYS provides another level of risk analysis and budget analysis through the use of standard or user provided labor rates, and defensible standardization with Knowledge Bases established on a foundation of COSYSMO data and Galorath Systems Engineering research, which has been validated in the field via years of collaboration with Galorath partners and industry champions.
+SEER-SYS provides another level of risk analysis and budget analysis through the use of standard or user provided labor rates, and defensible standardization with Knowledge Bases established on Galorath Systems Engineering research and the work of Dr Ricardo Valerdi introduced as COSYSMO.
+This proven model plus Galorath's research provide a validated model with years of collaboration with Galorath partners and industry champions.

 SEER-SYS includes four Knowledge Base categories that provide previously vetted, industry standard parameter settings.
 It also allows users to create and use their own Knowledge Base for company standard parameter settings, ensuring more consistency between estimates.